In the silence of the night, when no one knows...

 2012 was also a difficult year.
 Many props broke due to age and replacing them costs double then previous years.
 Then Spooky Hollow Experience hosted its 3rd Annual Light-up Ceremony on October 1, 2012.
 The 2012-2013 Baldwin Queen’s court approached Spooky Hollow to host a fund raiser on this night.
 The court had made caramel apples and hot apple cider to sell to raise funds for Spooky Hollow.
 Spooky Hollow gave the court fliers to hang up all over town; however, the court gave the fliers to other area Queen’s courts.
 Thus, the end result was a teenage Halloween party in which all of the courts ate all the donated baked goods and funds were not raised.
 The Baldwin Court did flip the switch to turn everything on for the first time.

 Other difficulties involved crew members.
-Six crew members chose not to fully commit to Spooky Hollow so Jack and Gina made the decision to expel them from present and future Spooky Hollow Experiences.
+Six crew members chose not to fully commit to Spooky Hollow so Jack and Gracie made the decision to expel them from present and future Spooky Hollow Experiences.
 The decision proved to be a HUGE benefit!
 Spooky Hollow welcomed two new crew members who proved to be better actors and major assets than the previous six crew members.

-“My father was a man who taught me many things.” tells Gina.
+“My father was a man who taught me many things.” tells Gracie.
 “He always told me the best way of learning was by doing.
 In his life, he had many jobs including farmer and construction worker.
 Through him I learned how to build things.
 He was a man who loved and treated children with respect.
 He was a man of great honor, respect, love and intelligence.
 He served in the Korean War.
 He was my hero for so many reasons.
 I dedicate this year’s haunt to him."

 The mausoleum was turned into a Hospital called "Ladies Of The Worthless Miracle."
 The problem was for visitors, the Hospital was full of zombies!